ramaseshan/ramaseshan.github.io/_posts/2015-09-02-Should-we-quit.markdown

 #### The following us going to involve a lot of boring stories of my past.
 Do BEWARE . . . !

-> Note :
-Having said that, once I’ve decided to write a blog post, I never ask myself the question, ‘does anyone care about this?’
+> Having said that, once I’ve decided to write a blog post, I never ask myself the question, ‘does anyone care about this?’
 I do ask myself questions like ‘Could I improve this?’, ‘Could this be better?’, and ‘Are there useful takeaways in this?’

 I was born in a lower middle-class family, who state of next day's food was a question mark.
-Without the help of a few relatives and friends, I woulnd't have been an "ENGINEER" today.
-I always will remember this statement.
-This statement gives a powerful overview of what my past was, so that my future would be to change someone with the same present into my present future.
+Without the help of a few relatives and friends, My brother ans sister, literally had paid most part of my education.
+My college education was a loan.
+But without these struggles,I woulnd't have been an "ENGINEER" today.
+I always will remember this in my life.
+This gives a powerful overview of what my past was, so that my future would be to change someone with the same present into my present future.
 Basically create a value in someone's life, not with money, but with RIGHT EDUCATION.

 I had failed a lot of times in my life,never actually have seen success until my 8th std, I was not someone people would even like to know.
 But I had my first success in my 8th std (2005), when I was awarded the "Yuva Kala Bharathi Award", as the youngest sanskrit teacher, who has though sanskrit to more than 100 people.
 To me then, it didnt really sound so great, I didnt even realize what I was doing.
 I just loved teaching.
 It was my passion.
 My influence to teaching comes from various teachers in my school and some special classes.